New Year Call for Peace: from the local civil society organizations in Ethiopia

 - It has been challenging to end the ongoing conflict in the country.
 Given the existence of homegrown and customary peacebuilding, and reconciliation mechanisms/tools/ structures, we strongly believe such homegrown platforms need to be given a chance to resolve the current crisis in the country.
 It is also timely for political actors to give these homegrown initiatives a chance.

 - Given the ‘2020 silencing the gun campaign of the African Union Commission,’ the conflict is against all objectives set under the campaign and runs counterproductive.

 - Local human rights CSOs are faced with challenges related to documenting, and monitoring human rights violations in different parts of the country because of the destruction of civilian infrastructures and security concerns.

 For the aforementioned reasons, we, the undersigned local Civil Society Organizations, call for an immediate cessation of hostilities and call on all civil society organizations in our country to focus on activities of transforming conflicts as well as engaging in comprehensive peacebuilding and reconciliation efforts.

-In order for our call for peace to succeed, we call upon all parties involved in the conflicts in all parts of Ethiopia for a cessation of hostilities, deescalate conflicts and war propaganda, and agree for peace talks and protect the safety and unity of the masses, the peace and sovereignty of our country.
+In order for our call for peace to succeed, we call upon all parties involved in the conflicts in all parts of Ethiopia to the cessation of hostilities, deescalate conflicts and war propaganda, agree to peace talks and protect the safety and unity of the masses, the peace and sovereignty of our country.

 The undersigned local CSOs promise to contribute to the aforementioned efforts to resolve ongoing conflicts peacefully and to actively participate in an overall peacebuilding and reconciliation process.